-- (1) A person must not have in his or her possession without lawful excuse any implement or instrument with intent to commit a crime or an offence. - If a police officer has reasonable grounds to (2) believe contravening that a person is subsection (1), the police officer may, without warrant and using such force, means and assistance as is reasonably necessary - - (a) detain and search that person; and - (b) seize any implement or instrument found on that person that the police officer considers could be used to commit a crime or an offence. - A person who contravenes subsection (1) is (3) guilty of an offence and is liable on summary conviction to a fine not exceeding 25 penalty units or imprisonment for a term not exceeding 6 months. - On conviction of a person of an offence against (4) subsection (3) any implement or instrument seized under subsection (2) is forfeited to the Crown.
+- (1) A person must not have in his or her possession without lawful excuse any implement or instrument with intent to commit a crime or an offence. - (2) If a police officer has reasonable grounds to believe that a person is contravening subsection (1), the police officer may, without warrant and using such force, means and assistance as is reasonably necessary - (a) detain and search that person; and - (b) seize any implement or instrument found on that person that the police officer considers could be used to commit a crime or an offence. - (3) A person who contravenes subsection (1) is guilty of an offence and is liable on summary conviction to a fine not exceeding 50 penalty units or imprisonment for a term not exceeding 2 years. - (4) On conviction of a person of an offence against subsection (3) any implement or instrument seized under subsection (2) is forfeited to the Crown.